serebrov/so-questions/nodejs-upwork-oauth/README.md

         });
     };

-According to the Upwork [docs](https://developers.upwork.com/?lang=node#getting-started_cross-domain-requests) it should be possible to use the access token to perform jsonp requests.
+According to the Upwork [docs](https://developers.upwork.com/?lang=node#getting-started_cross-domain-requests) it should work with `JSONP`.

-But I tried to do exactly the same request from the client side which works from the node.js.
-It returns 'Verification of signature failed.'.
+But it returns the 'Verification of signature failed' error.
+The very similar request works from node.js code.

-Also the example in the Upwork docs is incorrect, it says to add 'callback=?' to the request, but jQuery adds this parameter automatically when you set 'JSONP' data type.
+Also the example in the Upwork docs is incorrect, it says to add `callback=?` to the request, but jQuery adds this parameter automatically when you set `JSONP` data type.
 So probably some essential detail is missing from the docs or there is a problem on the Upwork side.

 Anyway, since you need the server side for Oauth, you also can use it to make the API requests to API and return to the client side.